 The thermostat exists to regulate the temperature throughout the refrigerator, engaging the cooling period when necessary.

 A thermostat inside of a refrigerator is prone to malfunction.
-Troubleshoot and hire a contractor in CITY for service right when an issue happens.
+Troubleshoot and hire a contractor in Virginia for service right when an issue happens.

 How Does Refrigeration Work?